 - Teaming: The second phase opened October 19, 2020, and closed February 9, 2021.
 Teams were announced April 12, 2021.

-- Design: The third phase opens on April 12, 2021, and will close when competitors have completed their designs and obtained the required documents, no later than April 2024.
+- Design: The third phase opened April 12, 2021, and will close when competitors have completed their designs and obtained the required documents, no later than April 2024.

 - Test: The fourth phase also opens on April 12, 2021.
 Finalists will have three years to submit their prototype system to compete for the Test prize.
 Test prize submissions will be evaluated every second Monday in April, starting in 2022.
-Winners will be determined after visits to their newly built system sites.
+Winners will be determined approximately one month after visits to their newly built system sites.